EWCunha/erc20-dex/README.md

 This will install the frontend dependecies and start the dApp.
 You will also need to add the local blockchain on your Metamask wallet.

 Have fun!

+## Guide
+1. Send some DAI to the DEX
+2. Create a Limit or Market order with any of the other tokens
+3. If there is a match in the orders, they will be fulfilled
+4. Withdraw DAI